macespinoza/cdap-clients/authentication-client/authentication-client-java/README.md

 ## Supported Actions

- - fetch a access token from the authentication server with credentials, which are supported by the active authentication mechanism;
+ - fetches an access token from the authentication server with credentials supported by the active authentication mechanism;
- - check is the authentication enabled in the gateway server;
+ - check that authentication is enabled in the gateway server;
- - invalidate cached access token;
+ - invalidate any cached access token;
- - get credentials which are required by the authentication provider on authentication server.
+ - retrieve credentials required by the authentication provider from the authentication server.

  Current implementation supports three authentication mechanisms:
   - Basic Authentication;